fashion-ai-dev/docs/docs/user-guide/behaviors/index.md

 Create your own unique customer clusters tailored to your specific business needs.
 Our AI-powered system makes it easy:

-1. **Define your inputs** - Describe the customer characteristics you want to target
+1. **Define your inputs** - Describe the customer or products characteristics you want to target
 2. **AI generates the cluster** - Our intelligent system analyzes your data and creates the segment
 3. **Refine and activate** - Review the results and use your custom behavior in campaigns